Qeatrix/wineman/README.md

 - [ ] Creating a new data.json file if it does not exist
 - [ ] Interaction with environment variables
 - [ ] Config file support
+- [ ] Using a dedicated directory for a data file

 ## Compile
 1. Clone and get into repository